 Additionally, the SDK will poll for updates as a resiliency measure.

-When your feature flag client boots, it creates a local thread safe hashmap which will hold the config.
+When your client boots, it creates a local thread safe hashmap which will hold the config.
 The general purpose Prefab config system will then push & pull changes down to your clients.
 The expected latency is < 100 ms.

 Feature flags are built on top of the Prefab config store so all reliability notes are applicable for Feature Flags as well.